-Only able to see 2 gig partition or drive
+Only able to see two gig partition or drive

-Windows 95 and versions of Windows and MS-DOS released before it use a FAT16 partition table that only allowed up to a 2 Gig partition.
+With Windows 95 and versions of Windows and MS-DOS released before it use a FAT16 partition table that only allowed up to a two gigabyte partition.
 While larger hard drives can be used the drive would need to be split into multiple partitions without any third-party software.

 The second release of Windows 95 (OSR2) and later versions of Windows support a new FAT referred to as FAT32.
 This fat table supported drives upward of 32 Gig.
-In order to see more than 2 Gigs you need to either have Windows 95 OSR2, Windows 98 or a later version of Windows.
-To determine the version of your operating system see the Windows version page.
+To see more than two Gigs you need to either have Windows 95 OSR2, Windows 98 or a later version of Windows.

-If you have an operating system that supports FAT32, to enable FAT32 support you must delete and recreate the partitions using fdisk and enable Large Disk support.
-If you have Windows 98, you can convert the hard drive to FAT32 support by following the below steps.
+If you have an operating system that supports FAT32, to enable FAT32 support you must delete and recreate the partitions using fdisk and enable large disk support.
+If you have Windows 98, you can convert the hard drive to FAT32 support by following the steps below.

 - Click Start, Programs, Accessories

 - Click System Tools and then click on Drive Converter (FAT32).